MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Communications for IT Professionals Subject Outline.md

 Canvas Canvas is a web-based communication package that can be accessed from most web browsers from inside or outside the university.
-All online materials and programs required to complete the subject are available under 31265 Communication for IT Professionals.
+All online materials and programs required to complete the subject are available under 31265 [[Communication for IT Professionals]].
 Students will need to login using their UTS ID and password.
 Students will be expected to use Canvas to access:

 Weekly pre-class tasks and online materials